watoki/curir/README.md

 ## Routing ##

 There isn't actually much routing going on.
-All requests are passed to the *root* `Resource` provided to `WebApplication`.
+All requests are passed to the `Resource` provided to `WebApplication`.
-Most web applications expose more than one resource though, so the root resource may pass the request to further resources.
+Most web applications expose more than one resource though, so the *root* resource may pass the request to further resources.
 The `Container` class for example passes the request to a child based on the requested path.
 A *child* resource is simply a class in the folder belonging to a `Container`.
 If the container is called `RootResource`, its folder is called `root`.